 Taobao

-You can buy anything from phone cases to CNC machine parts on Taobao, a leading China marketplace.
+You can buy anything from phone cases to CNC machine parts on Taobao, a leading Chinese marketplace.
 And most importantly, at a relatively low price.
 Interestingly, the site’s operation principle is reminiscent of a traditional market, where buyers and sellers can bargain freely.
 The number of users on the site breaks all records – 900 million people per month.

 From its inception, Taobao began to grow rapidly, and over time, large brands began to open stores in the marketplace.
 Therefore, in 2008, management launched a premium version of Taobao – Tmall, and later Tmall Global.